threebarber/alertme/README.md

 Script to monitor  for changes in websites and send an email and/or tweet and/or text when one is detected

-requires requests (python -m pip install requests) requires twillion (python -m pip install twilio)
+requires requests (python -m pip install requests) requires twilio (python -m pip install twilio)

 uses python 2 (cry about it - if it really means that much to you someone fork it and add parentheses to the print statements)